Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

-To a small $\infty$-category $\inftyc$ one associates its category of presheaves $P(\inftyc) = \fun(\inftyc^{op}, \spaces)$, which is an archetypical example of an \emph{$\infty$-topos}.
-The latter is, roughly, an $\infty$-category that behaves like the $\infty$-category of spaces, such objects are the main subject of the book \cite{lurie_higher_topos_theory}.
-Note that we will not consider any $\infty$-topoi in this note which are not presheaf categories, so a formal definition will not be necessary for us.
-We mainly use this language because the results we reference are proven at this level of generality so it would be unnatural to avoid it.
+\begin{rem} In the current work we do not consider any $\infty$-topoi which are not presheaf categories, hence a formal definition will not be necessary.
+We only use the language of $\infty$-topoi as the results we reference are proven at this level of generality and so it would be unnatural to avoid it. \end{rem} We have the Yoneda embedding $y \colon \inftyc \hookrightarrow \presheaves(\inftyc)$ given informally by the formula

-We have the Yoneda map $y: \inftyc \hookrightarrow P(\inftyc)$ given by the formula $y(c)(c^{\prime}) = map_{\inftyc}(c^{\prime}, c)$, one shows that this is a full and faithful embedding of $\infty$-categories.
-Limits and colimits in $P(\inftyc)$ are computed levelwise, because it is a functor category, in particular, presheaf categories are always complete and cocomplete, because that is true about the $\infty$-category $\spaces$.
-In fact, they enjoy the following universal property characterizing them as free cocompletions.
+Lurie shows that this is a fully faithful functor of $\infty$-categories \cite[5.1.3.1]{lurie_higher_topos_theory}.
+Limits and colimits in $\presheaves(\inftyc)$ are computed levelwise, because it is a functor category \cite[5.1.3.2]{lurie_higher_topos_theory}.
+In particular, presheaf $\infty$-categories are always complete and cocomplete, because that is true for the $\infty$-category $\spaces$.
+They also enjoy the following universal property characterizing them as free cocompletions.